ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 layer and between the layers.
 It also defines how to access other external models from the topology.

-The SIMAP model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (Key Performance Indicators (KPI), status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+The SIMAP model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (Key Performance Indicators - KPI, status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
 These other models exist outside of the SIMAP and are not defined during SIMAP modelling.